How well do you know the Swiss? This frank and irreverent guide to Swiss people shares some insight to the country’s character and culture.

 Abiding by Swiss regulation

-Switzerland is jokingly seen as a police state.
+Switzerland is jokingly seen as a police state and Swiss bureaucracy has a particular reputation as a result.
 Once the Swiss start obeying the myriad laws, they are inclined to think all fellow countrymen should also obey them; cheating the system is not a good idea.
 Some of the most horrendous crimes that one can commit is to put out one’s rubbish in a non-approved bag or taking a bath before 7am or after 10pm.

 How the Swiss see themselves